dhrutigandhi05/Job-Market-Project/README.md

 # Job Trend Analysis
 This project is designed as a data pipeline and analysis platform that fetches, processes, and analyzes job-related data.
 It integrates with AWS services and provides both backend processing and frontend visualization using Streamlit.
+Viewable at: https://job-trend-analysis-project.streamlit.app/

 ## Project Structure
     app/